Hong Kong College of Technology: Facilities

+Government Funding

+"Designated Programmes/Subjects Scheme" (SSSDP)

+In the 2024/25 academic year, eligible local students enrolled in specified Higher Diploma programmes (including Computer Science, Creative Industries, Sports and Recreation, and Tourism and Hospitality) can receive government subsidies ranging from $22,910 to $39,890 per year, depending on the programme.

+Among these, the "Higher Diploma in Creative Design and Media (Digital Imaging/Visual Communication)", “Higher Diploma in Cybersecurity (Testing and Compliance)”, "Higher Diploma in Computer Studies (Mobile Application and Game Development)" and "Higher Diploma in Fitness, Coaching, and Sports Management" have the lowest tuition fees compared to similar programmes offered by other institutions.

+"Financial Assistance Scheme for Self-financing Undergraduate Studies" (NMTSS)

+In the 2024/2025 academic year, eligible local students enrolled in specified full-time self-financed Bachelor's degree programmes can receive government subsidies of $34,390 per year.

 Freedom of expression controversy

 HKCT maintains a reputation as a patriotic institution, and is governed by a "Beijing-friendly" board.
 Controversy erupted in 2017 after the school ordered two social work graduands to leave their graduation ceremony at the college's Ma On Shan campus for refusing to stand during the playing of March of the Volunteers, the national anthem of the People's Republic of China.
 After ordering the students to stand to no avail, school management suspended the ceremony and ordered the pair to leave.
 Ten other students left in solidarity with the pair.
 The 12 students were thus not awarded their certificates.

 Reportedly, school management had previously delivered a warning against disrespecting the national anthem, but the students felt that this ran contrary to their right to freedom of expression, a fundamental right of Hong Kong people enshrined in Article 27 of the Basic Law, Hong Kong's constitution.
 The school principal, Chan Cheuk-hay, had also reportedly admonished students for similarly "insulting the anthem" during a graduation ceremony the year before.
 In November 2017, the Standing Committee of the National People's Congress made disrespecting the national anthem a criminal offence in mainland China with a maximum punishment of three years in prison.
 The Hong Kong Government has said it would introduce legislation to effect the same punishment in Hong Kong.
 In response to the graduation ceremony incident, HKCT students accused the school of trying to enforce this so-called "national anthem law" before it has been implemented in Hong Kong.

 Hong Kong's chief executive, Carrie Lam, praised the school and the school principal.
 She stated that "any behaviour that disrespects the national anthem should not be tolerated in Hong Kong", and implored Hongkongers to defend the anthem even though the national anthem law has not yet been enacted in the territory.
 Pro-Beijing legislator Priscilla Leung commented, "school regulations are the best way to make students get used to respecting their own country.
 I appreciate the principal very much."
 On the other hand, pro-democracy lawmaker Shiu Ka-chun accused the school of putting political ideology ahead of education.